John Burke (rugby league, born 1948): Leeds

+Keighley and Castleford

-In 1972 he moved to Keighley, making his début in an 11-16 home defeat by Hull KR on 1 September.
+In 1972 he moved to Keighley, making his début in an 11–16 home defeat by Hull KR on 1 September.
 He played a total of 103 games for Keighley between 1972 and 1976 which saw him score eight tries and a drop goal (a left foot effort at York in a 1975 Yorkshire Cup tie).
 His time at Lawkholme Lane also saw him close to Wembley again, with a 1976 semi-final defeat (4-5 v St Helens).

 After a brief retirement he arrived at Castleford in 1976.
 His notorious reputation caught up with him here with numerous suspensions.
 In-between Keighley and Castleford, he also had the 1976 season with the South Sydney Rabbitohs where he played ten first-team games.